Trump Administration Hasn’t Shown Interest In Climate Change Briefings Despite Dire Warnings

 — Vox (@voxdotcom) December 12, 2018

 Despite this observable evidence and the backing of most scientists, Trump continues to deny the existence of man-made climate change.
-The president was quoted by the Washington Post as saying,
+The president was quoted by the Washington Post as stating the following.

 Per the NRDC, scientists around the globe have a drastically different opinion than Trump regarding climate change.
 In fact, the Panel on Climate Change’s most recent report indicates that we have only 12 years to cut at least 40 percent of our global emissions before permanent damage becomes unavoidable.
 Even worse, if we haven’t conquered the annual rising temperature by 2040, natural disasters such as widespread famines, hurricanes, floods, wildfires, and droughts will become the norm, not the exception.

-Earlier this month, 19 of the 20 G20 member nations reaffirmed the Paris climate accord and their commitment to making necessary environmental changes.
+Earlier this month, 19 of the 20 G20 member nations reaffirmed the Paris climate accord — and their commitment to making necessary environmental changes.
 The one hold-out was the United States.
-Trump Administration officials are currently stumping for coal usage, which has been linked to climate change, during international climate talks in Poland.
+Trump administration officials are currently stumping for coal usage, which has been linked to climate change, during international climate talks in Poland.